A Path Forward Exhibit

 This exhibit needs to be reworked.
 That’s ok, just hire someone that’s not white or male or straight to design the overall layout.
 It needs to be decolonized, generally.
 Just my opinion.

-Shannon Helm about 2 years ago
+Shannon Helm almost 3 years ago

 The ‘Holding Court’ statue should not play any role in this exhibit.
 The statue was privately funded to commemorate the story of a young, privileged lawyer freeing himself from charges of a drunken bar brawl.
 Hardly a proud historical moment that Canadians want to remember of their first prime minister.
 The statue was imposed into public space in 2015 without a considered, community engaged process, and it shouldn’t be associated with any “path forward” related to Truth and Reconciliation.
 Pictures of the statue as a result of public protests, along with transcripts of community deputations, Holding Court committee and Council discussions, should be included in the exhibition, but not the statue itself.
 The best option would be to melt it down, sell the bronze, and use the funds to support and promote this exhibit and the important work being done by the Downie Wenjack fund.

-Victoria S. Taylor about 2 years ago
+Victoria S. Taylor almost 3 years ago

 Place the statue outside the courthouse, where it belongs.
 You got to look at the big picture.
 Admit he did wrong, but is there any politician who did not?
 They were different times, different mind sets.
 I am sure if he was in this time and age, he would rethink and realize how wrong he was with regard to the Indigenous communities.

-Viju Menon about 2 years ago
+Viju Menon almost 3 years ago

 Page last updated: 25 Apr 2022, 10:16 PM